caledavis/GPXRouteBuilder/README.md

 5. The option to upload GPX files as overlays (so, for example, you can see where you've cycled in the past);
 6. A greyscale toggle in case the map looks a bit too confusing;
 7. An elevation plot;
+8. You can share your route with just a URL;
+9. You can download your route and save it (just as a normal GPX file) and upload it again to work on it later;
+10. It makes standard GPX route files, and even "special" features like segments are just implemented by a comment line in the GPX file code.
 ## How was it made?
 This tool was vibe coded with Claude using Sonnet 4.6.